What Really Happens When a Water Droplet Falls on a Piece of Paper?

 Experimental setup

 If you already have a thermal camera, this experiment requires nothing but paper and water.
-To make it easier, I recommend using a rubber bulb syringe to control the amount of water added to dry paper.
+To make it easier, I recommend using a rubber bulb syringe or a pipette to control the amount of water added to dry paper.
 My thermal camera was attached to a smartphone, which was then secured at an adjustable mount that has a bracket and two arms as shown below.
 For less than 20 bucks, the mount system is perfect for imaging bench experiments.

 A thermal camera mounting system for bench experiments.